-During COP27, attendees sat down for a series of historic dining experiences organized by AMPS Innovation member GOOD Meat in partnership with the Singapore Pavilion.
+During COP27, attendees sat down for a series of historic dining experiences organised by AMPS Innovation member GOOD Meat in partnership with the Singapore Pavilion.
 These events showcased real, high-quality meat made from animal cells for the first time outside of the Southeast Asian city-state where it debuted nearly two years ago.
 Current and former senior government officials from approximately 10 countries tasted cultivated meat for the first time.

 “It is great that cellular agriculture was part of the conversation at COP27, with world leaders even having the opportunity to try the cultivated chicken that is being sold in Singapore.
 Now we need to see concrete efforts to lift up this important innovation into the policy frameworks for emissions reductions around the world,” said Dr. David Tonucci, President of AMPS Innovation.